 If the Commonwealth can prove the defendant was the driver at the time of the accident, the second avenue of defense is the knowledge element.
 The Commonwealth must prove beyond a reasonable doubt that the defendant knew he or she hit someone else and decided not to stop and make his or her identity known.
 Defendants can often argue that they were not aware they struck another person, particularly if the accident occurred when it was dark outside and the weather conditions were not ideal.
 If the Commonwealth cannot prove the knowledge element, the defendant must be found not guilty.

-Chris Spring is a Middlesex County criminal defense attorney who is ready to represent you regardless of whether you have been involved in a motor vehicle crime or a drunk driving accident.
+Chris Spring is a Concord criminal defense attorney who is ready to represent you regardless of whether you have been involved in a motor vehicle crime or a drunk driving accident.
+Call us or contact us online for a free case evaluation.